mturkol/regressionBF/README.md

 ```

 Alternatively, following the mandatory inputs, we could pass a Struct for the
-desired run Options ( i.e. using Model #6 with 'Local+Parasites' as in
+desired run Options ( i.e. using Model #6 with the covariates 'Local+Parasites' as in
 [1](http://dx.doi.org/10.1080/00273171.2012.734737) ):
 ```
 >> [Bf60, RouderOpts] = linearReg_R2stat(175, 2, 0.2429, ...